Nelson Sewankambo

-Nelson Kawulukusi Sewankambo, MBChB, MMed, MSc, FRCP, LLD (Hon), sometimes spelled as Nelson Ssewankambo, is a Ugandan physician, academician, medical researcher, and medical administrator.
+Nelson Kawulukusi Sewankambo is a Ugandan physician, academician, medical researcher, and medical administrator.
 He is a professor of medicine and former principal of the Makerere University College of Health Sciences, a semi-autonomous constituent college of Makerere University.

 Background

-He was born at Mulago Hospital, in Kampala, Uganda's capital city, in 1952.
+He was born at Mulago Hospital, in Kampala, Uganda's capital city, in 1951.

 Education

 Sewankambo was educated at Namilyango College, an all-boys residential middle and high school (grades: eight to thirteen) located in Mukono District, from 1965 until 1970.
 In 1971, he entered the Makerere University School of Medicine, where he obtained the degree of Bachelor of Medicine and Bachelor of Surgery, graduating in 1976.
 He went on to obtain the Master of Medicine degree, specializing in Internal Medicine, also from Makerere in the early 1980s.
 He later obtained a Master of Science degree in Clinical Epidemiology, from McMaster University in Hamilton, Ontario, Canada.
 He is a Fellow of the Royal College of Physicians.
 He was later awarded an honorary degree of Doctor of Laws by McMaster University.